kloimhardt/blog/docs/_posts/2023-03-16-competence-comprehesion.markdown

 I have this from Immanuel Kant, he made his most important distinction between wits ("Verstand") and reason ("Vernunft").
 Wits is to understand the rules to deal with stuff appearing at some time somewhere.
 To grasp some-thing is important here, and sensation -- pls. appreciate the Prussian vindicating the double meaning of the English word "sense" as something bodily (appreciation) as well as spiritual (meaning).
 Then comes reason, which is to comprehend the rules of wit, to subordinate and sum them into principles.
 So he learns us.
 He stresses that pure reasoning is important but can easily lead even the most competent astray.
 Hence "Critique of Pure Reason".

+And indeed, economic practice like paying at the cashier seldom does harm, but while conceiving a homo economicus in principle is very useful, it is very harmful to try to produce such an ideal rational investor in practice.
+Same for praying/holyness, social/socialist.

+Kant finds that "ideas in individuo" make the "good in the idea suspicious".
+He advises that instead of "realising the ideal as appearance", one should go one level up and imagine an ideal god.
+But one must not conceive such a deity as a thing in space and time or even as necessary, but instead a useful possibility (given the alternatives).

-And indeed, religious practice seldom does harm, religious principles can do so much more.
-In the same vain, the rules for estimating the necessary energy to speed up a train have been the same for 200 years, but the principles had to change from Newtonian to relativistic Einstein reasoning.
+I'd like to add that ideas underlying a practice are expendable: the rules for estimating the necessary energy to speed up a train have been the same for 200 years, but the principles had to change from Newtonian to relativistic Einstein reasoning.

+Two more hints to avoid pifalls of pure reasoning: the world as a whole (like god and soul) does not exist in space and time.
+You give money to charity because of bad conciousness and generosity both at the same time (yes, cause-effect and free-will coexist).

+So, sticking to best practice can be rewarding.
 I think one is in a good place when one encounters a new situation and one is given some simple rules to understand.
 One can start to do something successful immediately.
-Best practice is rewarding.

 On the other hand, it is important to not get complacent by a comfortable situation: the one who does not go with the time, goes -- with time.
 After all, the rules for estimating the bang of colliding protons were not known 200 years ago (that went via principled reasoning).
 But we are not that type of complacent person, because we strive for comprehension, right?